Ahren-Chen/MeshGenerator/logbook.md

 March 13 2023:
 Ahren:
 * Almost finished F35 by making every tile an OceanTile and visualizing it as all blue for now.
 Need to write unit tests in regards to that

+March 15 2023:
+Ahren:
+* Wrote test cases for inputs and started to work on F36 with having land and lagoon in the middle of a circle
+* Added options for generator to produce meshes of different sizes